Establishing a Search String to Detect Secondary Studies in Software Engineering: Introduction

-\IEEEPARstart{S}{ystematic} Literature Reviews (SLR) also known as Systematic Reviews (SR) and Systematic Mappings (SM) are known as secondary studies.
-Their goal is to identify and summarize research evidence on several research topics in Software Engineering (SE) \cite{Kitchenham07}.
-This synthesis provides a complete and fair evaluation of the state-of-the-art of all relevant research available for a specific topic of interest.
-Tertiary studies are considered as a review that focuses only on secondary studies \cite{Kitchenham07}.
+Kitchenham \textit{et al.} \cite{Kitchenham15} state that a tertiary study can be performed to identify related reviews on the topic of interest for categorizing and observing research trends.
+A tertiary study is a kind of SLR in which the inputs are secondary studies: Systematic Literature Reviews (SLRs) and Systematic Mappings (SMs).
+There are many challenges associated with how it is conducted, including the search for the inputs.
+In addition, it is unclear how to decide which terms to include in the search string to find secondary studies \cite{Zhang11a}.

-One challenge in conducting secondary and tertiary studies is related to searches for relevant studies \cite{Biolchini05, Brereton07, Dyba07, Skoglund09, Zhang11}.
-Dieste et al. \cite{Dieste07} argue that one critical step in conducting secondary studies is to design and execute appropriate and effective search strategy, which needs to be carefully planned and implemented.
-Definition of a search strategy is a time-consuming and error-prone step.
+Software Engineering (SE) researchers have been adopting different terms for searching secondary studies, e.g., the search string used in Silva \textit{et al.} \cite{Silva10} tertiary study contains 18 secondary studies' related terms while in Hanssen \textit{et al.} \cite{Hanssen11} only 5 secondary studies' terms are present.
+There is no consensus either on the preferable field(s) to search for secondary studies, e.g. in Cruzes \textit{et al.} \cite{Cruzes11}, title alone was used, but in Delavari \textit{et al.} \cite{Delavari2019}, title, abstract and keywords were used together.

-Overall, Digital Libraries (DLs) searches using search strings is the main strategy used to carrying out searches to conduct secondary and tertiary studies.
-This search approach is known as automatic search.
-However, DLs are not well-suited to support automated searches in secondary studies, i.e, a search string in a given format does not work in all DLs \cite{Kitchenham13}.
-In this scenario, a key issue is to elaborate search strings adapted to each DL \cite{Brereton07}.
-The use of a broader search string could help reviewers during the search for studies \cite{Staples07}.
-For instance, a broader search string with few terms is easier to adapt, however, choosing few terms can result in loss of evidence due to some relevant studies can not be returned.
+It is difficult to determine when the search string is complete to perform the search.
+The use of a broader search string could help reviewers during the search for studies.
+Indeed, a broader search string with few terms is easier to adapt.
+However, choosing few terms can result in loss of evidence because some important terms could be missing.
+Moreover, a search string can be formed by different combinations.
+Therefore, it is essential to verify which terms have real impact in detecting relevant secondary studies and also eliminate terms that reduce search accuracy and do not aggregate relevant studies to the performing study.

-Another challenge is the definition of keywords and their appropriate combinations for search purposes \cite{Carver13}.
-One reason for this difficulty is the lack of formalization of the terminologies in most of the research topics/domain in which SLRs have been conducted \cite{Wohlin14a}.
-In general, the probability that two researchers use the same term to refer to the same concept is often lower than 20\% \cite{Spasic05}.
-Sj{\o}berg et al. \cite{Sjoberg07} agree that there is no common terminology and appropriate descriptors and keywords in the SE area.
+The definition of a search string is a time-consuming and error-prone activity.
+A hindrance is the lack of formalization of the terminologies in most of the research topics/domains in which SLRs have been conducted.
+In general, the probability that two researchers use the same term to refer to the same concept is often lower than 20\% and there is no common terminology and appropriate descriptors and keywords in the SE area \cite{felizardo16}.